chromaui/chromatic-docs/access.md

 If you use the on-premise or enterprise versions of GitHub, GitLab, or Bitbucket, we can support you via our [enterprise plan](https://www.chromatic.com/pricing).
 The enterprise plan also offers single sign-on (SSO) and service-level agreements (SLA).
 We recommend trialing Chromatic first by following these [instructions](setup#demo-chromatic-unlinked).

 If you use other services like Azure DevOps, AWS, etc, you won't be able to sign in via OAuth.
-But you can still use Chromatic as a CI-only job using the intructions [here](setup#demo-chromatic-unlinked).
+But you can still use Chromatic as a CI-only job using the instructions [here](setup#demo-chromatic-unlinked).

 ### OAuth Scopes